 - 1. Have the release branch, previously used to generate a release candidate, checked out - 2.
 Run python -m incremental.update Twisted --newversion \$RELEASE - 3.
-Manually update the release version and date inside the NEWS file.
-The release candidate notes will be removed from the final NEWS file.
-Manually move all the release notes from the release candidates to the notes for the final version. - 4.
+Manually update the release date if necessary. - 4.
 Commit and push. - 5.
-Submit the ticket for the final review. - 6.
+Submit the ticket for review - 6.
 Pause until the ticket is reviewed and accepted. - 7.
 Use the GitHub Create Release UI the make a new release. - 8.
 Create a tag using the format twisted-VERSION based on the latest commit on the release branch that was approved after the review. - 9.
 Use Twisted VERSION as the name of the release. - 10.
 Add the release NEWS to GitHub Release page. - 11.
 Make sure 'This is a pre-release' is not checked. - 12.
 Github Actions will upload the dist to PyPI when a new tag is pushed to the repo.
 PyPI is the only canonical source for Twisted packages. - 13.
-Read the Docs hooks will publish a new version of the docs for the tag.
+Read the Docs hooks will publish a new version of the docs.